DFurnes/environmentalist/README.md

 Environmentalist is essentially a [PHP trait](https://www.php.net/manual/en/language.oop5.traits.php) that provides a collection of helpful methods that you can use within your console commands for setting up a project.

-To being using it, you need to create a console command in your Laravel project.
+To begin using it, you need to create a console command in your Laravel project.
 As an exmaple, let's create a new `SetupCommand` for our project:

 ```shell
 $ php artisan make:command SetupCommand